dchwebb/Punck/README.md

 ### Microcontroller

 An STM32H743 microcontroller is responsible for voice generation, USB and MIDI handling, interfacing with the Flash storage devices via QSPI and true random number generation used to generate white noise for various voices.
+Code is written in C++ 20 using the STM32CubeIDE Eclipse-based IDE.
+All hardware interfacing is carried out through custom code (ie no STM HAL libraries).

 Two internal ADCs read the various potentiometers using DMA circular mode.
 Timers in PWM mode are used to variably illuminate the LEDs integrated into the push buttons.